The GNL Podcast

-Episode 30 — Educating on the algorithms behind diabetes devices
+Episode 30 — Educating on the Algorithms Behind Diabetes Technology

 Advanced diabetes technologies like CGM and automated insulin delivery (AID) systems are transforming outcomes — but only when people understand how to use them properly.
 In this episode, John speaks with endocrinologist Dr Inge Van Boxelaer about the real barrier holding progress back: education.
-Together they explore why access isn’t enough, how poor training limits adoption, and what high-quality, independent education should actually look like.
+They explore why access is not enough, how poor training limits adoption, and what high-quality, independent education should actually look like.

 • Education as the bottleneck: Technology is advancing faster than clinical education can keep up.